aferust/opencvd/README.md

 This will create Visual Studio solution files in opencvd/c/build.
 - Open the solution with VS2017.
 - Go to: Configuration Properties -> C/C++ -> Code Generation -> Runtime Library
 - Change it from /MDd to /MT for both opencvcapi and opencvcapi_contrib (This is only working solution I've found so far).
+It looks like we cannot debug on windows yet.
 - Build opencvcapi and opencvcapi_contrib in Visual Studio, or go back to the command prompt and type:
 ```
 cmake --build .